msu-video-group/NIC-RobustBench/code/codecs-robustness/attacks/utils/README.md

   * **Experimental** focus loss: `pointwise_added_noises_loss()` applies a Gaussian-blur mask around a chosen pixel.
 * **Registry** – `loss_name_2_func` lets training scripts pick a loss by string key.

-> *Tip*: all MSE-style functions return **negative values** so that *maximising* the objective increases quality—mention this quirk elsewhere in the docs to avoid confusion.

 ---

 ### `codec_metrics.py`